clubgamma/micro-interactions-with-css-animations/README.md

 ### 3. Create Pull Request:

 You are about to submit your work.
 If you are done with the above steps then commit the changes and create pull request.
-While creating pull request enter your GotHub username as **title of pull request** and wait for some time to get it merged by us.
+While creating pull request enter your GitHub username as **title of pull request** and wait for some time to get it merged by us.

 Ex.
 ![pr](https://user-images.githubusercontent.com/58077762/92991468-931ac900-f501-11ea-862b-8cc0f8dd4786.png)